louism517/louism517.github.io/_posts/2025-04-12-introduction-to-bpftrace.markdown

 Our example will do one simple thing: log every bash command which is run by any user across our OS.

 But where to start?
 There must be a function which is responsible for reading bash commands from the terminal.
-We could use `bpftrace` to figure out which function is called when enter commands.
+We _could_ use `bpftrace` to figure out which function is called when entering commands.
 But in the interests of keeping this article simple, let's just say there is a function, and it's called `readline`.

 Bash is of course OSS, and we can see the actual function code [here](https://github.com/bminor/bash/blob/master/lib/readline/readline.c#L353).